 AT&T’s 5G cities:

-- AL: Anniston, Birmingham, Dothan, Franklin County, Florence, Gadsden, Huntsville, Mobile, Tuscaloosa
+- AL: Anniston, Birmingham, Dothan, Franklin County, Florence, Gadsden, Huntsville, Lamar County, Mobile, Tuscaloosa

-- AR: Clay County, Cleburne County, Cross County, Fayetteville-Springdale, Fort Smith, Franklin County, Madison County, Ouachita County, Pope County
+- AR: Clay County, Cleburne County, Cross County, Fayetteville-Springdale, Fort Smith, Franklin County, Hempstead County, Little Rock, Madison County, Ouachita County, Polk County, Pope County, Sharp County

 - CA: Alpine County, Bakersfield, Chico, El Dorado County, Fresno, Kings County, Los Angeles, Madera County, Modesto, Mono County, Oxnard, Redding, Sacramento, Salinas, San Diego, San Francisco, San Jose, San Luis Obispo, Santa Barbara, Santa Cruz, Santa Rosa, Sierra County, Stockton, Tehana County, Vallejo, Visalia-Tulare, Yuba City

-- CO: Colorado Springs, Denver, Fort Collins-Loveland, Greeley
+- CO: Colorado Springs, Denver, Fort Collins-Loveland, Greeley, Saguache, San Miguel County

 - CT: Bridgeport, Hartford, New Haven, New London-Norwich

 - DE: Kent County, Wilmington